xaxxon/v8toolkit/README.md

 An isolate contains the necessary state for any number of related context objects.
 An isolate can also be customized so that all contexts created after the customization share that customization.
 In the example above, if we made another context by calling isolate_helper->create_context() a second time, this second context would also have access to println().
 However, if a second isolate were made, contexts created from it would not have the print helpers unless add_print() were also to be called on the second isolate.
 Lastly, regardless of how many contexts exist within an isolate, only one of them can be active at a time.
 If you want multiple threads running JavaScript, you must have multiple isolates.

-PlatformHelper manages the per-process configuration for V8 and is used to create isolates.
+Platform manages the per-process configuration for V8 and is used to create isolates.
 It has no interaction with your JavaScript execution.
 Simply call the static ::init() method on it once and V8 is ready to go.

+##### v8toolkit provides classes wrapping native V8 classes with the same names.
+This means you cannot `use namespace` both the v8 and v8toolkit namespaces at the same time or you will get ambiguity errors.

 #### Compiler options to build your program